Critical Thinking Exercise

 This method is linked to the classical thinker and uses deep questions to test and check expectations.
 Rather than taking information as approved, you inquire, “What proof is there for this?”
 Could we be wrong?
 What if we went the other way?

+Example.
 Someone tells you this concept will never work.
 By asking, “What facts show that?”
 Have other concepts with this idea worked in the past?
 You lead them into further reflection.

-These critical thinking exercises forces you to argue against your own belief to challenge its strength.
+This exercise forces you to argue against your own belief to challenge its strength.
 Opposing yourself, you notice weaknesses and possible flaws that you might have overlooked.
 This benefits the development of more robust reasoning balanced opinions.

 Example :